 1. Prepare for a short presentation and critique of the printmaking assignment.
 Bring all process drawings, printing plates, and final prints.
 We will need to see all of the etching prints you created (both good and bad) to review the changes and improvements.
 Be prepared to discuss your making process and concepts for your myth and legend images.
-Make sure you are familiar with the stories you chose to interpret.
+Make sure you are familiar with the titles and stories you chose to interpret.

-Respond either positively or negatively to one body of work, artist, technique, material.
+Respond either positively or negatively (defined) to one body of work, artist, technique, material.
 Decide what, why, how the work pleases or displeases you.
 Appealing or unappealing?
 Consider the culture at large-social, politics, economics, spiritual, science, invention, discovery, history, age, gender, class, profession, etc.

 While at the museum, take notes, photos and make sketches in your sketchbook to prepare your research.